Enumerating Polytropes: Polytropes enumeration: algorithms, results and summary

 For $n = 4$, we found 1026 symmetry classes of cones in $\GFP$, of which 13 are in $\partial R_n$.
 Thus, there are 1013 combinatorial tropical types of polytropes in $\mathbb{TP}^3$.
 Table~\ref{tab:jk.table} classifies the types by the number of vertices of the polytrope.
 This corresponds to the first column of \cite[Table 1]{JoswigK10}.

 We also implemented the second algorithm for $n = 4$.
-We found 273 equivalence classes of cones of $\mathcal{F}_4$.
-Table \ref{tab:gz} groups them by the number of equivalence classes of cones in the refinement $\mathcal{F}_4 \wedge \mathcal{BB}_4$ that they contain.
+We found 273 equivalence classes of cones of the polyhedral complex $\mathcal{P}_4$.
+Table \ref{tab:gz} groups them by the number of equivalence classes of cones in the refinement $\mathcal{P}_4 \wedge \mathcal{BB}_4$ that they contain.
 Altogether, we obtain 1013 equivalence classes, agreeing with the first output.

 The polytrope complex $\GFP$ grows large quickly.
-For $n = 5$ and $n = 6$ respectively, there are $27248$ and $22770$ open cones, correspond to combinatorial tropical types of maximal polytropes in $\mathbb{TP}^5$ and $\mathbb{TP}^6$.
+For $n = 5$, there are $27248$ open cones, correspond to combinatorial tropical types of maximal polytropes in $\mathbb{TP}^5$.
 This is clearly much bigger than six, the corresponding number for $n = 4$.
-The fan $\mathcal{BB}_5$ has $5 \binom{4}{2} = 30$ two-bipartite binomial hyperplanes.
-Up to permutation, there are 11 types of relations analogous to that in Figure \ref{eqn:relation}.
-We list them on \url{https://github.com/princengoc/polytropes/output/n5relations.txt}.
-We could not compute all cones of $\left.\mathcal{GF}_5\right|_\mathcal{P}$ and $\left.\mathcal{GF}_6\right|_\mathcal{P}$ on a conventional desktop.
-However, we believe that such computations should be possible on more powerful machines.
+The fan $\mathcal{BB}_5$ is the arrangement $\mathcal{AB}_5$ of $5 \binom{4}{2} = 30$ bipartite binomial hyperplanes.
+The orderings of the bipartite binomials which lead to empty cones of $\mathcal{AB}_n$ are precisely those which contain a circuit of the oriented matroid associated with $\mathcal{AB}_n$ \cite{orientedMatroid}.
+Up to permutation, there are 11 circuits.
+We list them on \url{https://github.com/princengoc/polytropes/output/n5relations.txt} in a format analogous to that in Figure \ref{eqn:relation}.